Range of equipment

 - pendant alarm and linked sensory equipment (e.g. smoke detectors and movement sensors) that generate an alert when there is problem and help is required

 - care alarm that receives the alert and automatically dials for help via the phone line

 - monitoring and response centre that receives the alert

-- appropriate response to help assist with the problem - this might be contacting your next of kin to inform them you need help, sending one of our Mobile Support Officers out to your house to check you are OK or contacting the emergency services if required
+- appropriate response to help assist with the problem - this might be contacting your next of kin or sending one of our Mobile Support Officers out to your house

 Stand Alone Equipment

 The Telecare Service provides a range of stand alone equipment which alerts and prompts in the home to help keep people safe and support with daily living tasks.

 Stand alone alarms are sounded from the device itself or to a receiver nearby, notifying a carer or relative in the vicinity that you need help.

 There is also equipment available which can help to make daily living tasks easier.
 Stand alone equipment is free of charge to those who are eligible.
 You can collect it from us at our Telecare Office and Demonstration Flat, or if you are already in receipt of a service from a Social Care or a Health professional, you can ask them to order and collect the item for you.

 Examples of some stand alone equipment are: